jestjs/jest/docs/en/ExpectAPI.md

 Use `.toHaveProperty` to check if property at provided reference `keyPath` exists for an object.
 For checking deeply nested properties in an object use [dot notation](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Operators/Property_accessors) for deep references.

-Optionally, you can provide a value to check if it's strictly equal to the `value` present at `keyPath` on the target object.
+Optionally, you can provide a `value` to check if it's equal to the value present at `keyPath` on the target object.
+This matcher uses 'deep equality' (like `toEqual()`) and recursively checks the equality of all fields.

 The following example contains a `houseForSale` object with nested properties.
 We are using `toHaveProperty` to check for the existence and values of various properties in the object.